 FRIDAY 20 MARCH UPDATE

 At this time Jersey Zoo remains open, however, as of Saturday 21 March all of the indoor exhibits will be closed to the public to ensure the safety of visitors, animals and staff.
 Areas affected by this include the Reptile and Amphibian House, Butterfly Kaleidoscope, Island Bat Roost, Gerald Durrell Story and the indoor spaces at the bear, gorilla and orangutan enclosures.
 Currently, all hand-washing and toilet facilities remain open.
-Due to the indoor areas being closed, the keepers will be doing regular outdoor feeds for the animals, and we will be offering a reduced entry fee of 50% until further notice.
 Both Café Firefly and Café Dodo now have a reduced menu and will serve only takeaway options.
 We have removed the tables from the indoor areas, however, we have tables set up in the outdoor areas, allowing visitors to still enjoy the zoo in a safe manner.
 The Durrell Charity Shop is closed until further notice.
 We will keep our members and visitors updated on any changes.

 TUESDAY 17 MARCH UPDATE

 Jersey Zoo is currently open with visiting hours remaining the same.
 However, Durrell members and visitors will be notified of any changes.
 The zoo has been closely monitoring the situation with coronavirus (COVID-19) and following the recommended guidelines provided by the States of Jersey Government.

 The safety and welfare of the animals, visitors and staff are always a top priority at Jersey Zoo.
 Therefore the daily Keeper Talks have been cancelled until further notice, the children’s indoor play area is now closed and, in order to protect animals and staff, the animal experiences involving gorillas, orangutans and bats will be rescheduled.